atellmer/dark/packages/animations/README.md

 ## `useTransition`

-A hook that animates any manipulations with the tree: adding, moving, replacing and deleting nodes.
+The hook that animates any manipulations with the tree: adding, moving, replacing and deleting nodes.
 It works on the basis of an array of data, each element of which has a unique key, which allows you to compare diff elements.
 Returns a special `transition` function within which it manages the keys.

 ```tsx
 const [items, setItems] = useState(['A']);